AramZS/devblog/src/posts/projects/devblog/hello-day-26.md

 Oops forgot to add the `raw` tags to escape my code.

 `git commit -am "Add escaping tags to day 26`

+Touching up this post and realized, I didn't expand the scope, the reading log was already in there, lol.

+- [x] Add a technical reading log to the homepage